 History of Hamilton House

+The Music Conservatory of Coeur d’Alene is located in the historic Hamilton House at 627 Government Way, in the heart of the city.
 The historic Hamilton House was built in 1908 for the 2 nd Mayor of Coeur d’Alene, Boyd Hamilton and his wife, Alta, the daughter of Spokane empire builder J.J.
 Browne.
 The two-story home is the design of Spokane architect George Keith whose splendid wrap-around porch with formal entry announces that a gentleman lives here.
 During the 20 th century, several prominent public officials made their home here—Idaho Supreme Court Judge W.F.
 McNaughton; Kootenai County Prosecutor William Hawkins; and Cd’A Mayor Boyd Hamilton.

 The aesthetic appraisal of the large formal rooms appeals to the senses of musicians who have lived here.
 The grand piano of vocalist Agnes Hawkins once graced the airy bay window, and neighbors reminisce hearing her crystal notes echoing from an opened window.
 Jazz musician William Hawkins moved his drums from the Blue Bucket Band to an upper room in the house.
 And International piano jurist Dean Elder, who as a teen practiced and performed here, must have received inspiration for his continued studies in New York and Europe.